 $ sudo modprobe --remove dummy

-A successful unload normally prints no output.
+If the unload works, modprobe normally prints no output.

 Do not unload the storage, network, display, or virtualization module that keeps the current system reachable unless the maintenance plan already accounts for the outage.